chef-boneyard/chef-web-docs-2016/step_lwrp/step_lwrp_gunicorn_config_edit_values.rst

 ..
 This is an included how-to.

-To edit some worker-related values:
+..
+To edit worker-related values:

 .. code-block:: ruby